jakebeamish/CTFL/Decision Table Testing.md

-> Decision tables are used for [[testing]] the implementation of system requirements that specify how different combinations of conditions result in different outcomes.
+> Decision tables are used for [Testing](Testing.md) the implementation of system requirements that specify how different combinations of conditions result in different outcomes.
 Decision tables are an effective way of recording complex logic, such as business rules.
 >
 > When creating decision tables, the conditions and the resulting actions of the system are defined.
 These form the rows of the table.
 Each column corresponds to a decision rule that defines a unique combination of conditions, along with the associated actions.
 In limited-entry decision tables all the values of the conditions and actions (except for irrelevant or infeasible ones; see below) are shown as Boolean values (true or false).
 >